oconnor97/oconnor97/README.md

 </h1>

 - 🏛️ Hi, I'm Michael O'Connor, a passionate MERN stack developer with expertise in HTML, CSS, React, EJS, Node.js, Express, and MongoDB.
+- 💡 I love writing code and solving new and challenging problems!
 - 💻 I’m looking for new career opportunities.
 - 🔭 I am working on building a strong portfolio and peer network.
 - 🌱 Currently learning Java and pursuing new certificates!